-Cigarette volumes appear to rise during pandemic, raising concerns about combustible tobacco use among adults
+Cigarette volumes appear to rise during pandemics, raising concerns about combustible tobacco use among adults.

 Brought to you by Bidi Vapor, LLC

 Stakeholders on both sides of the e-cigarette debate were surprised by reports of increasing cigarette sales during the pandemic, with several moderate voices calling for a new focus on adult smokers.

 In terms of numbers, historic declines in combustible cigarette volumes appear to have plateaued, according to major U.S. tobacco companies.
 Before the pandemic, annual declines in cigarette volumes were between 5%-6%.
 Those declines slowed dramatically in the latter part of 2020 and going into 2021, according to some industry reports, potentially due to pandemic lockdowns, as well as confusion among adult smokers about e-cigarettes, as a result of increased scrutiny, state bans, and negative media attention regarding flavors and youth use.
 Over the past year, Richmond, Va.-based Altria Group, which makes the No. 1-selling Marlboro brand, said cigarette volumes industry-wide were flat, essentially translating to a rise of 5%-6% when compared to historic trends.
 In its last quarter of 2020, Altria told investors its cigarette volumes were up 3.1%.

 The trend caused several tobacco harm reduction advocates to speak out.
 One such voice, Cliff Douglas, who had worked with the American Cancer Society, wrote an opinion piece in March saying: “Efforts to marginalize or even eradicate e-cigarettes in order to protect kids is now leading to more smoking than otherwise would have occurred.”